Centers for Disease Control and Prevention

 At Liberty Utilities, delivering electricity, gas, and water safely and reliably to our customers is always our primary goal.
 With the rapidly evolving COVID-19 situation, we wanted to provide you with an update on the actions we’re taking across our company to protect the health and safety of our customers and employees and to help ensure that the communities we serve can continue to count on the critical services we provide.

 Liberty suspended service disconnections due to non-payment and waived late fees on customer accounts in March 2020.
 This decision was made in order to support our customers experiencing financial difficulty during the COVID-19 crisis.
-We expect to restart our collections process for past due accounts on July 1.
+We expect to restart our collections process for past due accounts effective September 30, 2021.
 This process includes reinstating late fees and could result in service disconnection.

 On April 8, 2020, Liberty Utilities announced a $500,000 donation to support communities within its service territories during the COVID-19 pandemic.
 We are pleased to share with you that several local organizations have been chosen as recipients.